-Preliminary Education Specialist Instruction Credential - Teach students with special needs
+Preliminary Education Specialist Instruction Credential - Teach students with special needs.

-Preliminary Multiple Subject Teaching Credential - Become an elementary school teacher
+Preliminary Multiple Subject Teaching Credential - Become an elementary school teacher.

-Preliminary Single Subject Teaching Credential - Become a middle or high-school teacher
+Preliminary Single Subject Teaching Credential - Become a middle or high-school teacher.

 Adapted Physical Education Added Authorization - Administration and implementation of physical activity programs for persons with disabilities in K-12 schools.

-Bilingual Authorization - Authorization to teach in Dual Language classrooms
+Bilingual Authorization - Authorization to teach in Dual Language classrooms.

 Pupil Personnel Services Credential - School Counseling - Learn to use data-driven interventions to promote academic, career, and personal/social development in urban elementary, middle and high school students.